Native American Fish and Wildlife Society: History

-At the beginning of 70's and early 80's, many Native American tribes in the United States began to take a more proactive approach to the management of their natural resources, especially fish and wildlife resources.
+At the beginning of the 1970s and early 1980s, many Native American tribes in the United States began to take a more proactive approach to the management of their natural resources, especially fish and wildlife resources.
 This was prompted by the increase of tourism on reservation lands which included recreational opportunities like hunting and fishing.
-This was set into motion by legislation established by Congress, Public Law 93-638 better known as the Indian Self-Determination and Education Assistance Act.
+This was set into motion by legislation established by Congress, Public Law 93-638, better known as the Indian Self-Determination and Education Assistance Act.
 This was followed by several legal cases, including New Mexico v.
 Mescalero Apache Tribe, Washington v.
 Confederated Tribes of the Colville Indian Reservation and White Mountain Apache Tribe v.
 Bracker, that were heard by the Supreme Court, which recognized the Tribes sovereignty and jurisdictional right to manage their own fish and wildlife resources within reservation exterior boundaries.
 These rights continue to be contested in various forms by the State and Federal governments today.

 These actions led to the formation of a national organization, established to assist tribes in the development and protection of Indian fish and wildlife resources.
 The Society was founded in 1982 prompted by a few dedicated individuals who came together in July 1981 on the Warm Springs Reservation to attend a Tribal Fish and Wildlife Workshop sponsored by the Native Tribe and the Bureau of Indian Affairs.
 It was there that several individuals, among them Nathan "Eight Ball" Jim, Gerald "Buzz" Cobell, Herschel Mays, Doug Dompier, Phillip Stago, Jr., John Antonio, John Smith, Levi George, Butch Blazer and others, were instrumental in coming up with the strategy to develop a national organization now known as the Native American Fish and Wildlife Society (NAFWS).
 Buzz Cobell organized the first national meeting in Great Falls, Montana in 1982.
 The Blackfeet Tribe hosted the national Indian/Eskimo Fish and Wildlife conference.
 This meeting provided the nucleus and impetus for the first Society meeting, whereby the first Board of Directors were elected.
 Mr. Cobell was elected the Society's first President.
 Eight others to serve in that capacity since then: John Smith, John Antonio, Patricia Zakovec, Don Sampson, Ron Skates, Butch Blazer, Matthew "Cully" Vanderhoop and Joe Jay Pinkham III.
 Alongside its line of presidents, the society has had five Executive Directors since 1982.
 These include; Dewey Schwalenberg, Ella Mulford, Ken Poynter, Ira Newbreast and Donald "Fred" Matt.